Gudetama: Establishments

-There are Gudetama-themed restaurants in Japan, China, London, and Buena Park, California.
+There are Gudetama-themed restaurants in Japan, China, and London.
 The restaurants are decorated with the style of Gudetama, serving various egg dishes with the face of Gudetama to the customers.
 In 2014, Village Vanguard Diner Lumine Machida opened a limited time Gudetama-themed café, offering themed cakes, burgers, pudding, etc.

 In 2016, Shoryu Ramen created a limited edition menu with dishes cooked to look like characters from the Gudetama series.
 Gudetama's face was painted on the bread of burgers and most of the dishes had egg as an ingredient.

 Clothing

 In March 2016, Taiwanese brand Stayreal collaborated with Gudetama, and listed limited edition T-shirts, caps, cups, masks, and other products.

 In April 2019, Stayreal had a second collaboration with Gudetama, adding the female brand Rockcoco.
 The collaboration was centered around the theme "Lazy is the new busy".